infracost/docs/docs/infracost_cloud/sso.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Infracost Cloud supports authenticating with Enterprise SSO providers.
-Furthermore, users can automatically be provisioned based on your SAML user groups and permissions.
+Infracost Cloud supports authenticating with Enterprise SSO providers; furthermore, users can automatically be provisioned based on your SAML user groups and permissions.

 ## Setup SSO